Pharmacor Mycophenolate 250

 It is best to take doses approximately 12 hours apart.

-Take your medi
+Take your medicine a

 t about the same time each day.
 Taking your medicine at the same time each day will have the best effect.
 It will also help you remember when to take your Pharmacor Mycophenolate 250.